Frequently Asked Questions

 Is Internet Available?

 The answer to this is, "usually but moderate your expectations!"
 Bingham Academy has WiFi across the campus which extends to all apartments.
+Our IT department will help you with getting online as Bingham has a firewall which needs to be navigated first.
 As with any developing nation, internet speeds can vary and there are times when internet access is restricted for governmental reasons - such as to protect the integrity of the national exams.
 The infrastructure which provides internet to the school is also prone to problems.
 Smartphones with a 3G capacity can be effective, if expensive ways to access the internet when there are short-term issues with the WiFi.